 The link is to Amazon CloudFront and should be very reliable.
 If it does not work, try alternative.

 If the installer downloads but does not start, check below.

 Our installers are cryptographically signed.
 Our most recent installers use an Extended Validation digital certificate from DigiCert.
-Do not run any installers for our software that do not carry a valid digital signature by Bitvise Limited.
+Here is how to verify.
+Do not run installers for Bitvise software that do not carry a valid digital signature by Bitvise.

 Bitvise SSH Server is easy to uninstall.

 Using Bitvise SSH Server requires you to read and agree with its License Terms.